Blazer, workwear jacket, matching pants... to discover the presentation of our new sets with original shapes and materials, click here !

 Our new pants, the Paris, available here .

-Last year you absolutely loved our Bergamo pants, thanks to this cut halfway between fitted and straight cut.
+Last year you absolutely loved our Bergame pants, thanks to this cut halfway between fitted and straight cut.

-For many of you, this fit was an opportunity to go deeper into your wardrobe and try out different volumes.
+For many of you, this fit was an opportunity to go further in your wardrobe and try different volumes.

-So I couldn't wait to try this fit in another fabric.
+So I was eager to try this fit in another fabric.

-I wanted pants with staying power, a slightly vintage feel that held up well.
+I wanted pants with a hold, a bit of a vintage hand that held up well.

 And as usual, it all starts with the fabric…